Divorce and Separation

 Do I have grounds for divorce?

-Divorce proceedings in England & Wales must meet specific grounds as defined by law.
+Divorce proceedings in England and Wales must meet specific grounds as defined by law.
 You will need to prove to the courts that your marriage has broken down.
 You must meet one or more of the 5 reasons (also known as ‘facts’) as grounds for divorce.

 Either you or your husband or wife has had sexual intercourse with someone else of their opposite sex.